LokeshDandumahanti/Dragon_YT_summariser/README.md

 - **n8n** — open-source workflow automation engine that orchestrates the entire pipeline.
 Triggers on incoming Telegram messages, routes them to the LLM, and sends the response back.
 - **Groq** — blazing fast LLM inference API with a free tier.
 Handles the actual language understanding and response generation.
 - **Telegram Bot API** — the user-facing interface.
 Handles message delivery, webhook setup, and bot identity.
+- **Supadata** - extracts the spoken transcript/subtitles from a YouTube video.
 ---

 ## 🔁 How It Works